shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

     - The **Group by** column headers that were selected.
 In this case, it is grouped by Country/Region, Regional group, Facility, Scope, Emissions source, and Activity type
     - The following emission metrics: **CO<sub>2</sub>**, **CH<sub>4</sub>**, **N<sub>2</sub>O**, **SF<sub>6</sub>**, **NF<sub>3</sub>**, **CO<sub>2</sub>E**, **HFCs**, **PFCs**, and **Other GHGs.**

-##Excercise 2 :  Sustainability scorecards and goals
+## Task 4 :  Sustainability scorecards and goals

 Scorecards and Goals allow organizations to monitor progress against data-driven goals.
 They can help you curate sustainability metrics and track them against your company's key business objectives.
 After you’ve created a scorecard that includes some goals, you can periodically check on the scorecard’s progress and make required adjustments.